georgewood749/lap1_project_frontend/README.md

-# Maulorum - Lap 1 blog project
+# Maulorum - Blog Project

 ## Project Description
 - The aim was to create a small journaling website allowing users to post journal entries that are then passed to a server.